Yi-Qie/CSE185-SP24-Motif-Finding-by-Gibbs-Sampling/README.md

 ## Installation
 1. Clone the repository: `git clone https://github.com/Yi-Qie/CSE185-SP24-Motif-Finding-by-Gibbs-Sampling.git`
-2. Navigate to the project directory: `cd gsmf`
+2. Navigate to the project directory: `cd CSE185-SP24-Motif-Finding-by-Gibbs-Sampling`
 3. Install the package: `pip install .`

 Once installed, you can use the gsmf command as indicated in the options session.